-The information relating to the third parties is not well known and would only be known to a limited group of people with a business need to know.
+The information relating to third parties is not well known and would only be known to a limited group of people with a business need to know.
 As this information is only known to a limited group of people, the individuals concerned are not generally known to be associated with the matters discussed in the document.
 This information is not available from publicly accessible sources.

-I do not consider that the information relating specifically to the third parties would be relevant to the broader scope of your request, as you are seeking access to information regarding a Tariff Concession Order rather than information which wholly relates to other individuals.

-I am satisfied that the disclosure of the information within the documents would involve an unreasonable disclosure of personal information about a number of individuals.
+I do not consider that the information relating specifically to third parties would be relevant to the broader scope of your request, as you are seeking access to documents relating to refugee protection claim by Stevan John Utah rather than information which wholly relates to other individuals.
+I am satisfied that the disclosure of the information within the document would involve an unreasonable disclosure of personal information about other individuals.